duckietown/duckietown-lx/braitenberg/README.md

     $ dts exercises test --sim

 There will be two URLs popping up to open in your browser: one is the direct view of the experiment.
 The other is VNC and not useful for this exercise.
+Ignore it.

+This simulation test will be very slow!
+We suggest opening the simulation viewer and enjoying a cup of tea/coffee while your agent does its job.
+Monitor how it acts!
+You might get some ideas on how to fix your matrices or the agent.py.

+This simulation test is just that, a test.
+Don't trust it fully.
+If you want a more accurate metric of performance, continue reading to the `Do local evaluations` section bellow.

 ### 🚙 Testing on the robot